cctweaker/ESPlights/README.md

 - secured, no access point is presented in case both WiFi connections are unavailable
 - web interface for setup, can be disabled
 - extra information on device status topic: type, ID, supply voltage, AP SSID, AP RSSI, AP mac, etc.
+- ESP-Now bridge functionality, to relay JSON ESP-Now messages to MQTT (a second ESP8266 with ESP-Now gateway firmware is needed)